Sidebar

 You can read about dispatching with LINKERD and NAMERD in Confluence (in-house only).

-Announcement/deannouncement of servers in LBOS - DEPRECATED
+Announcement/deannouncement of servers in LBOS - SUPPORT DROPPED

 You can read about how to announce and deannounce your application in LBOS from within the source code in Confluence (in-house only).